UofSC's International Business exchange program in Russia is designed to help students

 Russia is currently on the Higher Risk Travel List and requires a petition found here

 Category: 1, no foreign language proficiency requirement, courses taught in English

 Requirements:junior standing; International Business major

-in the student housing facility is approximately $75 per 31 days.
-Other expenses including
+by the student in St. Petersburg.
+Cost for accommodation in the student housing facility is approximately $75 per 31 days.
+Other expenses

 Per university policy, all UofSC students will be charged emergency medical, evacuation

 and repatriation insurance for their time abroad.

 UofSC students studying at St. Petersburg State University are required to live in

 on-campus residence halls.
 Students pay in-state tuition and fees to USC.
 Room and board costs are paid to